damien-cremilleux/FreeTeeShirt/README.md

 umadbro
 =======

-Short concise commands for security tools.
+Man pages for security tools.

 ## Want to make a addition to a page?
 * File an issue with your command, and output.